EternalEvan/Astra/README-copy.md

 ## 📷 Dataset: MultiCamVideo Dataset
 ### 1. Dataset Introduction

 **TL;DR:** The MultiCamVideo Dataset is a multi-camera synchronized video dataset rendered using Unreal Engine 5.
 It includes synchronized multi-camera videos and their corresponding camera trajectories.
 The MultiCamVideo Dataset can be valuable in fields such as camera-controlled video generation, synchronized video production, and 3D/4D reconstruction.
+If you are looking for synchronized videos captured with stationary cameras, please explore our [SynCamVideo Dataset](https://github.com/KwaiVGI/SynCamMaster).

 https://github.com/user-attachments/assets/6fa25bcf-1136-43be-8110-b527638874d4